Daniel-KM/Omeka-S-module-OaiPmhRepository/README.md

 * Copyright Daniel Berthereau, 2014-2023 (see [Daniel-KM])

-This [Omeka S] module is based on the rewrite of the [OAI-PMH Repository plugin] for [Omeka] by [BibLibre] and provide the same features as the original plugin and many more.
+This [Omeka S] module is based on the rewrite of the [OAI-PMH Repository plugin] for [Omeka] by [BibLibre] and provide the same features as the original plugin, written by John Flatness, and many more.

 [OAI-PMH Repository]: https://gitlab.com/Daniel-KM/Omeka-S-module-OaiPmhRepository